Strength & Conditioning

 CCM Hockey Pro-Fit Sessions

-The USJDP is pleased to announce that CCM Hockey will be conducting Pro-Fit Sessions for all Junior Prep, and 19U Prep Camp participants at this years' camp.
+The USJDP is pleased to announce that CCM Hockey will be conducting Pro-Fit Sessions for all Junior Prep Camp participants at this years' camp.
 CCM Hockey Pro-Fit Sessions help educate players on the latest technology and products in hockey, as well as ensure proper fitting of all equipment on an individual basis.
 All CCM Hockey Pro-Fit Sessions will be conducted by CCM Hockey Rep Taylor Guay and are held each week of the camp.

 College and/or Junior Hockey Seminars